ocamllabs/vscode-ocaml-platform/README.md

 Note: `ocaml.evaluate-expression` was previously named `ocaml.evaluate-selection`.
-You can also disabe the new cursor jumps after this command execution with the `ocaml.repl.jumpToTheNextExpression` setting.
+You can also disabe the new cursor jumps after this command execution with the `ocaml.repl.jumpToNextExpression` setting.

 ## Debugging the extension